-There is a new way scammers are trying to make some cash… With recent data leaks on Uber, Twitter, adult friend finder, etc… hackers have gotten their hands on people’s email addresses and other personal information, in some cases including passwords.
+If you received reports that your EMAIL WAS HACKED AND PEOPLE GAINED ACCESS TO YOUR COMPUTER, read this: There is a new way scammers are trying to make some cash… With recent data leaks on Uber, Twitter, Air Canada, etc… hackers have gotten their hands on people’s email addresses and other personal information, in some cases including passwords.
 Many people still seem to use the same password for all websites!

 What can you do to prevent this from happening?
 Well, first of all, make a new password for every website.
 That way, if you get a message like this, you’ll know which website they took your password from.
 It’s always good to have a good, hard to guess and unique password for every site you are member to.